liamthetate/ElectronicsFactoryWorker/README.md

 # UX

-????????????????????????????????????????????????????

 ## User Stories

 First Time Visitor Goals

+>I want to play a silly game!

->I want to quickly waste as much time as possible
+>I want to understand the controls.

->I want to navigate the site, effortlessly, to find content.
+>I want to navigate the site, effortlessly.

->I want to be assured that this is a trustworthy operation, I want access to others opinions/reviews and the social media feeds to see what others are saying.

 <br/>

 Returning Visitor Goals

->I've decided I want to support the podcast, so want that to be obvious how I do that.
+>I want to show a friend this dumb game!

->I want a quick way to get in contact with the hosts.
+>I want a quick way to get in contact with the creator.

->I want to find social media links.

 <br/>

 Frequent User Goals

->I want to search different topics/episodes I might not have listened to.

->I want to stay up-to-date about the podcast, website etc.
+> I have a serious procrastination problem.
 <br/>
 <br/>

-????????????????????????????????????????????????????

 ## Design
 <br/>